 7. Once you have completed, your conveyancer will sort out the monies due to the seller at which point the keys will be released.

-8. Your conveyancer will send any stamp duty due to HMRC, get the title deeds, transfer deed and proof that the seller has paid the outstanding mortgage on the property.
+8. Your conveyancer will send any stamp duty due to Her Majesty's Revenue & Customs (HMRC), get the title deeds, transfer deed and proof that the seller has paid the outstanding mortgage on the property.

 9. The property will then be registered by your conveyancer with the Land Registry and they will send you the new title deeds in due course.

-For more information about Saga's conveyancing service, or for a fixed price quote, call us on 0800 051 2997 and one of our friendly advisers will be happy to help.
+For more information about Saga's conveyancing service, or for a fixed fee quote, call us on 0800 051 2997 and one of our friendly advisers will be happy to help.